Spark your creativity and explore art in an exciting way!

-Each year, the museum recruits one or two exceptional artists with Indiana ties to publicly present and teach their work.
-The artist(s) will interact and inspire children and families with art exhibitions, displays, and artist-student interactions.
-Visiting Artists have worked in a variety of spaces around the museum including the National Art Museum of Sport (NAMOS), Sunburst Atrium, Playscape® Art Studio, the Mann Properties Gallery of Paleo Art, and more.
+Each year, the museum recruits exceptional artists with Indiana ties to publicly present and teach their work.
+The artists interact and inspire children and families with art exhibits, displays, and hands-on workshops.

 The Visiting Artist Program is a project of the Lechleiter Indiana Visiting Artist Fund with support provided by The White Oak Foundation, Sarah and John Lechleiter.